DiegoBoos/obsidian-vault/Data Analysis/Preliminary Data Preparation/Data Analysis Project Template.md

 ## 1. Define the Problem / Question / Action

-Clearly state the problem you are trying to solve.

-> ❗ _Avoid vague or overly broad questions._
+Clearly state the problem you are trying to solve., avoid vague or overly broad questions.

 **Checklist:**
 -  Is the question clearly defined?